 - Coma or even death.

 Both malnutrition and dehydration can make other health conditions more serious, or harder to recover from.
-And seniors have a harder time recovering from malnutrition or dehydration in general.
+Seniors have a harder time recovering from malnutrition or dehydration in general.
+Our personal injury attorney in Atlanta can provide comprehensive legal assistance beyond nursing home abuse, including a variety of personal injury cases that affect our community.

 Nursing homes have a duty to safeguard the health of their residents.
 Ensuring proper nutrition and water intake are among the most basic and essential steps they can take.
 However, many do not do their due diligence in preventing malnutrition or dehydration.